superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/Ecosystem.md

 - Placement
 - Pricing
 - Discounts
-- Paywalls

 All paywalls are websites.
 Superwall uses a script called **Paywall.js** to turn these websites into paywall templates.
-The SDK loads the websites inside a `UIWebView` and executes javascript on them to replace text and template product information.
+SuperwallKit loads the websites inside a `UIWebView` and executes javascript on them to replace text and template product information.
 This gives you the flexibility to turn any design into a paywall and update it remotely.

 Since building websites can be tedious, we maintain a growing list of highly converting paywall templates for you to choose from.
 These designs are used by some of the biggest apps on the App Store and are perfect to get you up and running in no time.

 However, if you'd like to build your own paywall website from scratch, we recommend using Webflow.
-We maintain a [clonable Webflow template](https://webflow.com/website/45-Paywall-Elements?ref=showcase-search&searchValue=superwall) that includes ~50 of the most prominent paywall elements we've seen across thousands of apps, which you're welcome to use.
+We maintain a [cloneable Webflow template](https://webflow.com/website/45-Paywall-Elements?ref=showcase-search&searchValue=superwall) that includes ~50 of the most prominent paywall elements we've seen across thousands of apps, which you're welcome to use.

 ## Rules